raymondmwaura-osdev/tmux-docs/notes/commands/00_templates/commands_introduction.md

 ---

-## Interaction With Other tmux Constructs

-Identify important relationships with other commands or features.
-Provide minimal conceptual cross-references to help contextual navigation through the configuration space.

----

 ## Minimal Working Example

 Provide a single, small, didactic example illustrating usage without deep parameterization.
 Keep the example focused strictly on syntax comprehension.